How Much is My Patent Worth: Everything You Need to Know

 How Well Is the Patent Constructed?

 This is a matter of legal craftsmanship.
-Constructing a patent so that it meets the requirements of the patent examiners at the US Patent and Trademark Office (US PTO) and so that it protects the invention as completely as possible is complex and requires considerable legal skill and expertise, which is why most business managers leave this to the attorneys.
+Constructing a patent so that it meets the requirements of the patent examiners at the US Patent and Trademark Office (USPTO) and so that it protects the invention as completely as possible is complex and requires considerable legal skill and expertise, which is why most business managers leave this to the attorneys.
 A poorly drafted patent is worth less because it may not fully protect the underlying invention and may be at high risk of patent infringement or abuse by patent trolls.

-An assessment of the market into which the patented item is sold, and the market positioning of the product or process is critical to determining the value of the patent.
+An assessment of the market into which the patented item is sold and the market positioning of the product or process is critical to determining the value of the patent.
 How large is the market in which the patented product or process plays?
 How saturated is the market?
 What sort of sales can be expected, and for how long?
-Just as important, you should determine how well has the patented product or process been marketed and how well positioned is it in the marketplace?
-Aggressively promoting the patented idea, and your ownership of it, can be just as important to the value of the patent as the actual invention.
+Just as important, you should determine how well has the patented product or process been marketed and how well-positioned is it in the marketplace?
+Aggressively promoting the patented idea, and your ownership of it can be just as important to the value of the patent as the actual invention.
 Patent marketing companies exist to assist inventors with this and using one can make a critical difference in patent value.

 Patents have a maximum life of 20 years.
-Obviously, a patent near the beginning of its life cycle, offering more years of protection, will have more value than a patent which is close to its expiration date.
+Obviously, a patent near the beginning of its life cycle, offering more years of protection, will have more value than a patent that is close to its expiration date.
 However, it is not a simple matter of tallying up the years left before the patent expires.
 Other factors will accelerate the devaluation of a patent before its 20th anniversary.
 For example, in some industries, competitors will have figured out acceptable alternatives and brought them to market long before a patent reaches 20 years old.
 In rapidly evolving industries, a technology may even become obsolete before its patent expires.
 Factoring term into the value of a patent is a matter of looking at how long the patent is valid for and then determining whether the patented product or process will remain marketable for that entire time and if not, for how long.

 A good indicator of patent value is how often the patent is cited in other patents.
-Patent applicants have to reference other patents, called “prior art” in their applications and describe how their invention is similar to or different from those earlier ones.
+Patent applicants have to reference other patents, called “prior art” in their applications, and describe how their invention is similar to or different from those earlier ones.
 Frequent citations of your patent as prior art are considered to be a good indicator that the patent has value.
 On the other hand, a proliferation of patents citing each other as prior art may indicate a saturated market with lots of customer options driving the value down.

 The number of revenue streams from licensing and royalties that a patent has is a critical factor in determining the patent’s value.
 Experts estimate that roughly 70-80% of the average company’s value is in the form of intangible assets.
 Smart companies not only protect those assets through patents, but they also drive revenue from those seeking to use the patented item, turning competitors into partners and revenue sources, and reducing the chance that they will develop their own alternative invention.
 In some cases, licensing revenue from granting access to your patented product or process can outpace revenues from direct sales.